Maine Open

 The Maine Open is the Maine state open golf tournament, open to both amateur and professional golfers.
 It is organized by the Maine State Golf Association.
 It has been played annually since 1918 at a variety of courses around the state.

 History

 The first tournament, in 1918, was won by Arthur H. Fenn, who is stated by some sources to be the first American-born golf professional.
-The tournament is currently called The Maine Event.